 Puerto Princesa, Palawan

-Sabang’s claim to fame is the world famous Underground River, now one of the New 7 Wonders of the World.
-Although the river is referred to as Puerto Princes Subterranean River, Sabang is the entry point to the river.
+Sabang’s claim to fame is the world famous Underground River Palawan located in the Puerto Princesa subterranean river national park, now one of the New 7 Wonders of the World.
+Although the river is referred to as Puerto Princesa Subterranean River, Sabang is the entry point to the river.

-Most travelers to Sabang are there to see the river and the river only, but Sabang also offers a few other worthy things to do!
+Most travellers to Sabang are there to see the river and the river only, but Sabang also offers a few other worthy things to do!